Dre Campbell Farm

 Few pests can survive long-term treatment with DE.
 Sprinkle it on the soil and directly on the crops.

-Diatomaceous earth is effective at all Mexican bean beetle life cycle stages.
-However, the most productive time to use it is at the pest’s larval stage, when the product can cut through the pests’ soft bodies.
+Diatomaceous earth is effective against all life cycle stages of the Mexican bean beetle.
+However, the most effective time to use it is during the pest’s larval stage, when the product can cut through its soft body.

-However, you must reapply after a rain shower or garden watering.
+You must also reapply after a rain shower or garden watering.

 2. Neem Oil